Skip to content

 Q1: What's the cutoff for being "owner-dependent"?
 The 90% single-provider production share is the standard threshold cited across FOCUS, TUSK, Henry Schein, and DDSmatch commentary.
 Some buyers, particularly DSO platforms screening for partnership-track acquisitions, apply a tighter screen at 80%.
 There is no regulatory or accounting definition.
 The threshold is an industry convention reflecting where buyers begin to price transition risk as material rather than incidental.

 Q2: Does owner-dependence affect DSO offers and private offers equally?
 No. The effect is more severe on DSO offers because platforms tend to decline rather than discount: an owner-dependent single-location practice typically does not fit the DSO platform model.
-Private buyers, by contrast, will underwrite the practice but apply a transition-risk discount through both the multiple and the deal structure, often via earnouts tied to post-close revenue retention.
+Private buyers will underwrite the practice but apply a transition-risk discount through both the multiple and the deal structure, often via earnouts tied to post-close revenue retention.

 Q3: Can owner-dependence be fixed in the year before sale?
 Partially.
 The buyer's view of transition risk is set primarily by the trailing 24-36 months of production data, not by last-year fixes.
 An associate hired six months before listing does not yet show the patient-relationship transfer history that buyers price.
 Multi-year associate tenure with a documented production share is what moves the buyer's risk model.